 You hired your finance team because of their intelligence, insight and expertise - don’t waste a single minute of their time with outdated finance processes.
 Take a look at the range of tools out there to help automate your core finance functions, and reap the rewards.

 As with everything in the business world, the roles and responsibilities of finance teams are constantly changing.
 This is a great thing - without the constant drive to improve, you’d still be shelling out for abacuses and papyrus just to keep your accounts in good shape.

 The rich range of finance technology has sped up many accounting processes.
 Previous multi-day transactions are now instantaneous, and real-time financial data can be used to inform business decisions.
 This has resulted in a huge range of benefits for businesses, including increases in efficiency and accuracy.

-Rather, it means making things simpler through standardising complex processes.
+Rather, it means making things simpler through standardized complex processes.

 Automating finance processes results in the following five major benefits:

 - Saving time: Manual tasks such as account reconciliation and variance analysis can be a major sinkhole of time and effort.
 With sophisticated accounting tools, there’s no longer any need to perform these manually.

 - Reducing the likelihood of error: No matter how great your finance team is, they’re still only human.
 And by human, we mean prone to mistakes.
 Some estimates suggest around 80% of manually generated Excel sheets contain mistakes or gaps in information.
 So out of a random sample of five worksheets, just one will be accurate.
 Automating processes reduces the scope for error.

 - Ensuring greater consistency: Despite widespread best practices, many finance team members have their own ways of doing things.
 Even standard processes such as double-entry bookkeeping can have differ between people.
 Automating processes creates greater consistency within teams, reducing the chances of mistakes and information gaps.